joselin-maria/TATA-Data-visualization-INTERNSHIP/README.md

 What you'll learn
 How to visualize data analysis to help executives with effective decision making How to use Tableau or PowerBI softwares

+# TASK - 4 --- Communicating Insights and Analysis
+What you'll learn
+How to present effectively to senior leadership